Operation Raindance: Operation

 The USAF proposed a three-day bombing campaign against communist sanctuaries on the eastern Plain of Jars.
-It was posited that the enemy would withdraw back to protect their bases, thus relieving the pressure on the Hmong.
+It was posited that communists would withdraw back to protect their bases, thus relieving the pressure on the Hmong.
 A request for 80 sorties per day was lodged with the air force.
-Sixty sorties per day would be allocated to direction by Raven Forward Air Controllers; twenty would strike the enemy lines of communication, Route 7.
+Sixty sorties per day would be allocated to direction by Raven Forward Air Controllers; twenty would strike communist lines of communication, Route 7.
 Approval came for 65 missions daily.
 Prime Minister Souvanna Phouma lifted most bombing restrictions on the Plain of Jars.

 The USAF initiated Operation Rain Dance on 17 March 1969 with immediate success.
 The sanctuaries having been previously held off-limits for air strikes, the communists did little to hide or disguise their supply depots.
 By the close of 18 March, so many secondary explosions and petroleum fires were reported that Seventh Air Force decided to continue the campaign "as long as resources are available, lucrative targets exist, and weather permits".
 By the close of 20 March, USAF had flown 261 sorties; the Royal Lao Air Force added 43 T-28 strikes.
 Bomb damage assessments reported included 486 secondary explosions of munitions, 570 buildings and 28 bunkers destroyed, 288 fires, six gun positions, and a 105mm howitzer.
 By 25 March, 192 of the original 345 targets had been systematically destroyed.

 After the interdiction strikes began, the Hmong irregulars moved south from the Plain of Jars on 23 March.
-Some guerrillas emerged from nearby Lima Site bases to cut Route 7; failing that, they settled for sniping at enemy resupply.
+Some guerrillas emerged from nearby Lima Site bases to cut Route 7; failing that, they settled for sniping at communist resupply.
 Other Royalist forces threatened another communist supply line, Route 4.
 Forces Armées Neutralistes operating in the hills around Muang Soui were poised on the Lima Site 19 mountaintop position southwest of it by 30 March.
 Simultaneously, Neutralist forces pushed out from Muang Soui.

 The USAF deemed Raindance such a success they extended it until 7 April.
 By that date, 730 air sorties had struck the communists.
 Bomb damage assessment reported amounted to 1,512 storage caches struck, resulting in 765 secondary explosions from munitions and petroleum products.
 General Vang Pao now regained the confidence in air power that had been shaken in Operation Pigfat when his air strike allotment was slashed.
 Operation Raindance was the most successful aerial campaign flown in Laos to date.